Washing and rinsing lines

 If the old roller has swelling, softening, fast wear, poor squeezing, cracking or tackiness, the material, hardness and surface should be reviewed before making the replacement.

-If you are dealing with uneven squeezing, liquid carryover, pressure marks, fast wear, swelling, softening or unstable service life, you can send us the existing roller information.
-We will review the roller position, contact media and operating conditions to confirm a suitable material, hardness and surface direction.
+If you are dealing with uneven dewatering, liquid carryover, pressure marks, fast wear, swelling, softening or unstable service life, you can start with whatever information is already available.